markosjal/Twain2eSCL/README.md

 Much like the aforementioned probllem I also must run dns-sd.jar (from Apple Bonjour) from a Windows commmand prompt resulting in yet another unwanted window.

-#How to: (using PHP Development Server)

-give your Windows host a fixed IP address (heretofore your fixed IP  is referred to as <IPAADDRESS>, and set its hostname to a known value <HOSTNAME>.
+How to: (using PHP Development Server) give your Windows host a fixed IP address (heretofore your fixed IP  is referred to as <IPAADDRESS>, and set its hostname to a known value <HOSTNAME>.

-  Install PHP
+  Install PH
   Install Java
   Install Bonjour

-  Install CmdTwain
+  Install CmdTwai

-  Download this project ZIP
+  Download this project ZI
   Copy fies in this project ZIP to C:\html

   Start PHP Development server
   cd C:\html
   php -S <IPADDRESS>:8000